WOU (AM)

-WOU was a short-lived Omaha radio station, originally licensed in December 1921 to Robert B. Howell, and later transferred to the city's Metropolitan Utilities District.
+WOU was a short-lived radio station in Omaha, Nebraska, United States, originally licensed in December 1921 to Robert B. Howell, and later transferred to the city's Metropolitan Utilities District.
 It was the first formally recognized broadcasting station in the state of Nebraska, and was deleted in mid-1923.

 History

-WOU was first licensed on late 1921 to Robert B. Howell, general manager of Omaha, Nebraska's Metropolitan Utilities District.
+WOU was first licensed to Robert B. Howell, general manager of Omaha, Nebraska's Metropolitan Utilities District.
 Howell's interest in radio broadcasting dated back to 1908, when, in the face of opposition from one of the city's newspapers to his plan for Omaha to purchase the local water works, he investigated the possibility of establishing a radio station to promote his proposal.
 Technical limitations made this broadcasting idea impossible at the time, however the later development of vacuum-tube radio transmitters would make the concept practical.